arshidte/jk-assessment/README.md

 ## To run,

 `npm install` to install the node modules.
-After that 'npm run server' to run the application.
+After that `npm run server` to run the application.

 The MongoDB database has setup in MongoDB Cloud.